 We learned the ins and outs of riding the Tube quickly so we could get where we needed to go on time.
 Missing the Changing of the Guard in front of Buckingham Palace would have been a drag.
 We also relied on the cheapest form of transportation around – foot power.
 Kensington Gardens, Hyde Park, the Royal Albert Hall, Natural History Museum and Harrods were all within easy walking distance.

-Perhaps my favorite reason to use Airbnb is to indulge my vice for house porn.
+Perhaps my favorite reason to use Airbnb is to indulge my vice for luxury real estate.
 Even if I have no intention of using Airbnb for my trip, I still log in and search for high-end residences.
 I daydream about staying in a manor house and pretending to be Lord and Lady Grantham.

 Alternatively, I drool over sleek, contemporary flats with walls of glass.
-My own home is a comfy (read: dog- and kid-friendly) colonial, brimming with stuff.
+My actual home is comfy (read: dog- and kid-friendly) and brimming with stuff.
 In my fantasy life, I live like a mod hipster.
 And that’s what vacations are to me – a chance to live out a dream.

 Leave a Reply